Create a Quota Template

-A quota template defines a space limit, the type of quota (hard or soft), and a set of notifications to be generated when the quota limit approaches.
+A quota template defines a space limit, the type of quota (hard or soft), and (optionally) a set of notifications that will be generated automatically when quota usage reaches defined threshold levels.

-By creating quotas exclusively from templates, you can centrally manage your quotas by updating the templates instead of the individual quotas.
-This is a feature that simplifies the implementation of storage policy changes by providing one central point where all updates can be made.
+By creating quotas exclusively from templates, you can centrally manage your quotas by updating the templates instead of replicating changes in each quota.
+This feature simplifies the implementation of storage policy changes by providing one central point where you can make all updates.

 To create a quota template